3 Keys That Determine the Length of Your Sales Cycle

 A lot of sales leaders and their salespeople believe that sales cycles are determined by their industry, or are specific to the industries they sell to.
 Both scenarios are fake news.
 In reality, there are only two long sales cycles that seem to be etched in stone:

-2. You engineer something where it takes months to get progress to the point where your customer will buy it.
+2. You engineer something where it takes months for your progress to reach the point when your customer agrees to buy it.

-Understand this.
-Your sales cycle length will be significantly shorter when 3 things are in place, and longer when they aren’t:
+It’s important to understand that your sales cycle length will be significantly shorter when 3 things are in place, but longer when they aren’t:

-1. You must be talking with the decision maker.
-Not a buyer who has authority to only say NO, but a person or people, with authority to say YES and sign an agreement.
+1. You are speaking with the decision maker.
+Not a buyer or middle manager, but a person or people who has authority to only say NO, but a person or people, with signatory authority.

-2. You must sell your value to differentiate to the point where the decision maker will spend more to buy from you.
+2. You differentiated to the point where you sold your value and the decision maker will spend more to buy from you.

 It’s easier to sell value when there is urgency.